yiyuma/technical-tutorials/Database/Basic.md

 - column: A field (attribut) is a column in a table that is designed to maintain specific information about the every record in the table.
 - row: A record called a row.
 It is each individual entry that exists in a table.

+## SQL (Structured Query Language)
+SQL is database language for the relational database.
+With SQL can man access and manipulate database.

+### SQL Commands
+- DDL: Data Definition Language, which deals with database schemas and descriptions of how the data should reside in the database.
+CREATE, ALTER, DROP, TRUNCATE, COMMENT; RENAME
+- DML: Data Manipulation Language, which deals with data manipulation.
+SELECT, INSERT, UPDATE, DELETE, MERGE

 ## JDBC (Java DataBase Connectivity)
 JDBC is an API for conncecting and executing queries on a database for Java.
 JDBC can work with any database as long as proper drivers are provided.